euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 The mosaic is a set of colour fields of view made of a mosaic index :math:`(r,c)`, a stagger position :math:`(x,y,z)`, a colour index :math:`w` and an image array of unsigned 16-bit integers.
 To store images in memory, the Numpy [Numpy]_ library is well appropriate since it maps efficiently a C linear array data structure on Python.
-In the followings we will refer the fields of view as *tiles* or *images* according to the context.

 From this mosaic of field of views, we can imagine to reconstruct the slide image once and for all and produce a giant image, where we could use for this purpose the BigTIFF [BigTIFF]_ extension to